premchander-revature/interviewquestions/.NET FULL STACK/C#Basics.md

 <blockquote>

-Reserved words or keywords are the words, which have predefined meanings.
+Reserved words or keywords are words, which have predefined meanings.
 They have predefined uses and cannot be used or redefined for any other purpose in a programming language.

 **Examples**
  - IF